Upper and Lower Critical Decay Exponents of Ising Ferromagnets with Long-range Interaction: Introduction

-The main difficulty in precise estimation of the critical decay exponents is the strong (likely logarithmic) correction-to-scaling near the boundaries~\cite{FisherMN1972,Brezin1982,AngeliniPR2014}.
+The main difficulty in precise estimation of the critical decay exponents is the strong (likely logarithmic) correction-to-scaling near the boundaries~\cite{FisherMN1972,Brezin1982,AngeliniPR2014,BrezinPR2014}.
 In the present paper, we propose new physical quantities, the combined Binder ratio and the self-combined Binder ratio, both of which cancel the leading corrections of the conventional Binder ratio.
-Using these combined Binder ratios, we investigate the critical amplitude dependence on the decay exponent ($\sigma$) precisely for the two-dimensional case.
+Using these combined Binder ratios, we investigate their universal ratio, the value at the critical point, as a function of the decay exponent ($\sigma$) precisely for the two-dimensional case.
 It is clarified that the lower and upper critical decay exponents are $\sigma=1$ and $7/4$, respectively.

 The present paper is organized as follows: in the next section, the previous theoretical and numerical works on the present model are briefly reviewed.
 In Sec.~\ref{sec:fukuitodo}, we introduce the Fukui-Todo cluster-algorithm Monte Carlo method~\cite{FukuiT2009} that reduces the computational cost of simulating long-range interacting systems to $O(N)$.
 In Sec.~\ref{sec:combin}, new physical quantities, the combined Binder ratio and the self-combined Binder ratio, are proposed together with the demonstration for the fully connected and the nearest neighbor models.
 In Sec.~\ref{sec:results}, we show our results of Monte Carlo simulations for the model~(\ref{eqn:ham}) with coupling constant~(\ref{J}).
 Our study is concluded in Sec.~\ref{sec:conclusion}.
 The details on the generalized Ewald-summation technique and the improved estimators are given, respectively, in Appendices~\ref{subsec:ewald} and \ref{subsec:improvedestimator}.